JTwyn001/Article-SummarizerAI/README.md

 # Article-SummarizerAI
-Summarize articles using natural language processing and machine learning
+Summarize articles using natural language processing and machine learning and shows the sentiment analysis